Fighting for Freedom: Nisei Soldiers and World War II

 History and Social Science Standards of Learning for Virginia Public Schools

-• USI.7 The student will apply social science skills to understand major causes and effects of American involvement in World War II by
+• USII.6 The student will apply history and social science skills to understand the major causes and events of World War II and the effects of America’s role by

-• VUS.11 The student will apply social science skills to understand World War II by
+• VUS.14 The student will apply history and social science skills to analyze the United States’ involvement in World War II by

 Group Field Trip Request Form